younes101020/Todo/README.md

 - **Database:** PostgreSQL with Prisma

 ## Installation
-1. Clone the repository: `git clone https://github.com/younes101020/Todo.git`
+1. Clone the repository: `git clone git@github.com:younes101020/Todo.git`
 2. Navigate to the directory: `cd Todo`
 3. Install dependencies: `npm install`
-4. Start the application: `npm start`
+4. Start the application: `npm run dev`

 ## Usage
 1. Open the application in a web browser.